lgrante/QuickUI/README.md

 ## What is QuickUI?
 *QuickUI* is a C++ library that allows you to build any application or game very quickly.
 You have two way to build your app:
 - Develop it with built-in QuickUI methods and class.
-- Write it with an XML/JSON like syntax very easy to master then call the methods to load your app files and it will interpreted by QuickUI.
+- Write it with an XML/JSON like syntax very easy to master then call the method to load your app files and let QuickUI doing the job!

 **But wait, you're just reproducing *Qt* library?**
 Not exactly...
 For two reasons: